We are opening 25 of our staffed sites and hundreds of our open air sites from Friday 30 April.

 If the web page is not displaying correctly, we advise you to clear the cache/cookies on your browser then close the browser and reopen it.
 The ticketing page should now load correctly.
 If this doesn’t work the date/time slot you wish may be sold out – please check for an alternative date/time.

 If you cannot find your email confirmation please email email@example.com with your booking details (name on booking, email address used and site visiting).

 All visitors aged 65 and over and UK visitors who are unemployed are eligible for Concession tickets.
 You will be asked to show proof of eligibility on arrival.

 No, however Young Scot cardholders receive £1 entry in 2021.
 Tickets must be bought online in advance and applies to the cardholder only.
 You will need a valid Young Scot card on arrival at the site.

 Current members of the British Armed Forces receive free entry to Edinburgh Castle, Stirling Castle and Fort George.
-Please make an online booking for the paying members of your party.
-To book a free ticket, please email us at email@example.com, quoting your order number.
+Please make an online booking using HM Forces from the list of ticket types.
 You will need to bring a valid MOD 90 card when you arrive at site.
 Please note free entry only applies to the serving member.

 The time on your ticket is when you should arrive on site.
 You can spend as long as you like at the site from your entry slot until closing for the majority of sites.
 Some sites may have a maximum visit time of 2 hours.
 Please check the specific site web page for further details.